Dev-faiz/YoutubeClone/README.md

 # YoutubeClone
-YouTube - clone with using YouTube API where you can watch videos
+YouTube - clone with using YouTube API where you can watch any videos which availabe on youtube